frabari182/Differential-Filter-on-Memory-VHDL-/README.md

 # Differential Filter on Memory — VHDL

-University project developed in VHDL for the design of a memory-mapped digital system.
+Final project developed in **VHDL** for the course **Reti Logiche** at Politecnico di Milano.
-The module reads a sequence of signed bytes from memory, applies a differential filter, and writes the filtered output back to memory using a finite state machine (FSM).
+The system implements a memory-mapped digital module that reads a sequence of signed bytes from memory, applies a differential filter, and writes the filtered output back to memory under the control of a finite state machine (FSM).

 ---

 ## Project Overview

-The system implements a discrete, clock-driven hardware module that interfaces with a single-port memory.
-Given a base address, it reads configuration data and an input sequence, computes a filtered version of the sequence, and stores the result in memory.
+The design implements a synchronous hardware module that interfaces with a single-port memory.
+Starting from a base address, the module reads configuration parameters and input data, performs a differential filtering operation, and stores the resulting sequence back into memory.

-The design focuses on:
+The project focuses on:
+- FSM-based control logic
 - correct memory interfacing
-- FSM-based control logic
 - signed arithmetic and saturation
-- compliance with a strict communication protocol
+- compliance with a fixed communication protocol

 ---

 ## Main Features

 - **Memory-Mapped Interface**
-  - Sequential read/write access to external memory
+  - Sequential read and write access to external memory
-  - Address generation managed internally by the FSM
+  - Address generation handled internally by the control logic

 - **Finite State Machine**
-  - Controls memory access, data loading, computation, and write-back
+  - Coordinates memory access, computation, and write-back phases
-  - Handles start, reset, and completion signaling (`i_start`, `o_done`)
+  - Handles reset, start, and completion signaling (`i_rst`, `i_start`, `o_done`)

 - **Differential Filtering**
   - Supports two filter configurations (order 3 or order 5)
-  - Filter selection controlled by a configuration bit read from memory
+  - Filter selection determined by a configuration bit read from memory

 - **Normalization and Saturation**
   - Output values normalized using shift-based approximations
-  - Saturation to signed 8-bit range (−128 to +127)
+  - Saturation applied to the signed 8-bit range (−128 to +127)

 ---

 ## Architecture

-The design is structured around:
+The system is organized into:
-- a **control path** (FSM) managing the operational phases
+- a **control path**, implemented as a finite state machine
-- a **data path** handling:
+- a **data path** that includes:
-  - sliding window of input samples
+  - a sliding window of input samples
   - coefficient loading
-  - multiply–accumulate computation
+  - multiply–accumulate logic
-  - normalization and saturation
+  - normalization and saturation stages

-Signed arithmetic is implemented using `numeric_std`.
+All signed arithmetic is implemented using the `numeric_std` library.

 ---